 The basic framework is the same for each seminar, but the focus can be tailored to best fit your organization and the populations it serves (such as veterans, youth/children, and families) and their life challenges, including addiction, trauma, healthy aging, developmental distinctions, justice involvement, and mental health.

-Train with Terri Sharp to become a Certified Peer Support Specialist.
+Train with Terri Spears to become a Certified Peer Support Specialist.
 This is a 40 hour certification.
 Classes will be held upstairs in the small building next to Broad Street Christian Church, at the address 810 Broad Street, New Bern, NC 28560.
 Cost of training incudes your $10.00 manual.

 WHO IS A PEER SUPPORT SPECIALIST?